madhukarp31-ai/DP100_Capstone_Car-Sales-Prediction--V-2.0/README.md

 ## 🧠 Project Objective

-To build, train, evaluate, register, and optionally deploy a regression model that predicts car prices using Azure Machine Learning services, Python, and scikit-learn.
+To build, train, evaluate, register, and optionally deploy a regression model that predicts car prices using Azure Machine Learning services, Python, and Scikit-learn.

 ---